heyqule/erm_zerg/README.md

 - Default to HD graphic. erm_zerg_hd is no longer required.
 - [space-age] Zerg on Vulcanus.
 Demolish pairs them as nydus worms.
 - [space-age] Planet Char as new planet.
 Home of Legendary forces.
+- [space-age] Beat the boss, Overmind, on planet Char for rewards
 - This is an experimental release.